gdh1995/vimium-c/README.md

 It supports Chrome and other Chromium-based browsers whose core versions are >= 35, and supports most of the functionality on a latest Firefox (since version 64.0).
+If re-compiled from the source code, Vimium C is able to support Chrome 32.

 This project is developed by [gdh1995](https://github.com/gdh1995) and licensed under the [MIT license](LICENSE.txt).